 The purpose of this document is to offer different alternatives to reduce gas cost in certain functions of the Money on Chain project.
 These functions when called in a transaction may reach the block gas limit, rendering them unable to be called.

 Every month several important smart contract audits are performed by blockchain security companies like us.
 It is important to stay up to date with the latest findings in order to learn and improve protection processes.
 Following we will describe three recent and interesting findings:

-Coinfabrik was asked to audit the contracts for the Money On Chain project.
+This is the second of a series of four audits we performed for MOC: Second Audit To solve Bitcoin’s volatility problem, MoC will provide a Bitcoin-collateralized stablecoin.
+Introduction Coinfabrik was asked to audit the contracts for the Money On Chain project.
 Firstly, we will provide a summary of our discoveries and secondly, we will show […]

-CoinFabrik was asked to audit the contracts for the Inbest Token sale.
+CoinFabrik was asked to audit the contracts for the Nahmii Token project.
 Firstly, we will provide a summary of our discoveries and secondly, we will show the details of our findings.

 Public blockchains allow insertion of arbitrary data.
 Even specific-purpose blockchains like Bitcoin already contain a lot of non-financial data.
 Although this data insertion can be beneficial in some use cases (e.g. proof of existence), it can also cause damage.
 If a blockchain contained videos with instructions on how to torture someone, there would immediately be broad consensus that this data must be deleted.
 But since blockchains are supposed to be immutable databases, the question is: what can be done if this happens?

 The security of your crypto-assets depends on one piece of information that you must protect: your private key.
 If your private key is stolen, all your assets can be stolen.
 If your private key is lost, all your assets are lost.